osxmidi/LinVst/Make-Guide/README.md

 LinVst consists of 2 parts, the lin-vst-server files and the linvst.so file part and the linvstconvert part.

-The lin-vst-server files are installed to /usr/bin and the linvst.so file is installed to ./vst using sudo make install. linvstconvert is then used to to prepare vst2 dll files for use in a daw using the linvst.so file.
+The lin-vst-server files are installed to /usr/bin and the linvst.so file is installed to ./vst using sudo make install. linvstconvert is then used to prepare vst2 dll files for use in a daw using the linvst.so file.

 Install the wine development files and the 32 bit wine/system development files for 32 bit vst's.